intsystems/BMM/task2/readme.md

 9. [Reporter: Galina Boeva] Repeat two methods of optimization of GAN: using eq 1 and alternative method for better gradients (see paper).
 Compare the convergence of both models, their losses as well as their generator and discriminator losses.
 * [Paper](https://arxiv.org/pdf/1406.2661.pdf)

-10. [Reporter: TODO] Train vanilla autoencoder.
+10. [Reporter: Parviz Karimov] Train vanilla autoencoder.
 Approximate latent variable distribution using uniform and normal distribution.
 Try to sample.
 Analyze sampling performance.